carbonext-tech/api-b2b-docs/docs/getting-started.md

 Now we need an authorization `token`, for this, let's use the [Postman](https://www.postman.com/downloads/), an application to realize API tests.

-After initialize Postman, create a new request with POST method and add the  following URL of our API in test environment.
+After initializing Postman, let's create a new request with the POST method and add the following URL of our API in the test environment.

 ```md title="BASE URL"
 https://auth-hml.carbonext.com.br/connect/token